Sarah-Bue/knit-space/README.md

 As a **registered user**, I can **create a new blog post** so that **I can share my knitting experiences and tips with the community**.
 - A form to create a new blog post is available for logged-in users.
+- A WYSIWYG editor is provided to improve the users' experience.
 - Users can upload an optional image to their post.
 A placeholder image is provided where users choose not to upload a custom image.
 - Users are redirected to the full-page view of their newly created post after successful submission.

 As a **registered user**, I can **update my existing blog posts** so that **I can correct or update the content I have shared with the community**.
 - Logged-in users see an *Edit* button on posts that they authored.
+- A WYSIWYG editor is provided to improve the users' experience.
 - After submission, a user feedback message informs users that their post has been updated successfully.
 - After submission, users are redirected to the full-page view of their updated post.